 - Your battery vendor or an electrician will have additional tools and can help diagnose battery problems.

 IF YOUR BATTERY IS DAMAGED AND CAN NOT BE EQUALIZED BACK TO REGULAR OPERATION:

 - Make sure it's recycled (lead batteries are 99% recyclable —more recyclable than an aluminum can).

 - Always buy replacement batteries in matching styles and sizes.

-- Finally, consult North American Clean Energy's article "5 Things to Look For In Your Next Battery" to make sure you select the right battery for your boat.
+Finally, consult North American Clean Energy's article "5 Things to Look For In Your Next Battery" to ensure you select the correct battery for your boat.